 - Balls are not to be thrown against the building or kicked or thrown over the fence. - Football is touch, not tackle.
 No football is to be played on the wood chip area. - Snowballs may not be thrown at all. - Swings: Sit in swings.
 Do not go crooked or link together in swings.
 Do not push a swing that is not occupied. - Slides: One person at a time down slide.
 Only people on slide.
 Go down sitting on your bottom.
-Do not climb up the slide. - Teeter totter: No hard bumps or jumping off.
-Keep games away from the equipment. - Monkey Bars: Do not sit on top of the monkey bars. - The wood chip area is designated for playing on the equipment. - The grassy area is to be used to tag, football, kickball, or other games. - Zero tolerance for rough housing, es.
-Tackling, pushing, shoving, hitting, etc... - No climbing on the outside of the equipment.
+Do not climb up the slide. - Zip Line- only one person at a time may ride. - Rock wall- must wear a harness. - The wood chip area is designated for playing on the equipment. - The grassy area is to be used to tag, football, kickball, or other games. - Zero tolerance for rough housing, ex. tackling, pushing, shoving, hitting, etc... - No climbing on the outside of the equipment.